ArcInstitute/ncbi-vdb-sys/README.md

 For a simple example of how you can use the library, see the `examples` directory.
 I've implemented a basic `fastq-dump` style tool that will extract all records from an SRA archive and write them to stdout.
+This also supports specifying a range of records to extract.

 ```bash
 git clone https://github.com/noamteyssier/ncbi-vdb